Annuity Review Singapore - You’ve saved up over $100,000 in the past few years and you want to maximize your…

-If you don’t want to wait for your money until the surrender period ends, you can take a loan from your annuity.
-You’ll incur interest charges and administrative fees for taking a loan from your annuity, but you won’t have to pay any penalties if you repay the loan according to its terms.
-You can also take partial withdrawals from your annuity without penalty if it has that option — although you’ll have less money available when you retire because part of it will have been withdrawn early.
+If you prefer not to wait for your money until the surrender period ends, you can borrow from your annuity.
+Borrowing from your annuity will result in interest charges and administrative fees, but there won’t be any penalties if you repay the loan according to its terms.
+If your annuity allows for it, you can also make partial withdrawals without penalties, although this will reduce the amount available for your retirement as you’ll be withdrawing some of it early.

 The best time to buy an annuity is when you are young and have time on your side.
-As you get older, the amount of income that your savings can provide in the form of an annuity will decrease.
+With age, the annuity’s income potential from your savings diminishes.
+This mirrors the way CPF contributions begin as soon as an individual starts working.

 If you wait too long before purchasing an annuity, you could commit a mistake that potentially lose thousands of dollars.

-Returns from Annuity income will be reduced by the number of years you have left before retirement.
+The number of years you have left before retirement will reduce the returns from annuity income.
 For example, if you were age 40 and purchased an annuity with a $50,000 premiums ($10,000 premium for 5 years) and a 10-year payout period, then waited until age 60 to begin receiving payments, your total monthly income would only be about $122,000.

 As another example, consider someone who is age 50 and purchases the same $50,000 annuity with a 10-year payout period.
 If this person waits until age 60 before beginning (which is typical), then he or she could expect about $75,000 in total monthly income.
-The reason for this is because there are fewer years remaining for the insurance company to pay out its investement returns if it has been issued at a later date.
+This is because the insurance company has fewer years remaining to pay out its investment returns if it issued it at a later date.

 If you start off your $50,000 annuity is by 10 years later, you can easily lose out on $47,000 ($122,000 – $75,000)